The Music Building

 Home Concerts

 People have been gathering in homes to enjoy music together for millennia.
 We are not inventing something new—we are simply returning to one of humanities oldest, most time-tested ways to find connection.We envision communities where every home owner invites their friends and neighbors into their home to enjoy togetherness, and to take in beautiful music created by a local musician who breathes the same air as they do.In a world that is starving for meaningful human connection, we can be the solution.
 We can create a moment and a space that invites us to put down our screens and loop up to see the wonderful gifts that exist in our everyday lives.
 Moments like this transform us.
 They free us.
 And they remind us who we really are.We invite you to become a host who provides spaces like this.
-We will walk you through every step—we'll connect you with a local musician, provide you with a simple template to use for logistics, and even help secure funding so your artist is well paid.If you're interested in becoming a host, reach out via email and we'll start the conversation.
+We will walk you through every step—we'll connect you with a local musician, provide you with a simple template to use for logistics, and even help secure funding so your artist is well paid.If you're interested in becoming a host, read our hosting doc, then reach out via email and we'll start the conversation.

 Local Business Sponsorships

 Think of Little League Baseball sponsorship, but for music.As a Music Building Sponsor, your name is recognized publicly at events, and materials of your choice are made available to participants.Imagine an intimate house concert, where 20-30 friends and neighbors have just had a meaningful experience of music and togetherness.Now imagine:1.
 Your business is responsible for making this meaningful event happen in your community.2.
 At the end of the night, your business is publicly thanked for making this unforgettable experience possible.
 These community members now have a meaningful, emotional connection to you and your business.As a sponsor, you are not just funding the arts—you are partnering with the local community on a journey that is lifting all of us upward.
-It's a win-win-win.If you're interested in sponsorship, reach out via email and we'll talk!
+It's a win-win-win.If you're interested in sponsorship, read our sponsorship doc, then reach out via email and we'll talk!

 Our Artists